mikkelee/Gedcom-Framework/README.md

 * **tags.json**: Currently only partially done
 * **GCMutableNode**: Mutable version of GCNode
-* **GCDate**: better hiding of internals (ie a proper class cluster) - should remain immutable; interface should basically just be input gedcom, get out instance.
 * **appledocs**: and better comments & cleaner headers in general
 * **GCObject**: NSCoding